 The "link:" operator can be used to find websites that are linking to your competitors.
 This can help you identify potential link prospects and reach out to them for a link to your own website.

-In conclusion, Google search operators are powerful tools that can help you to refine your search and obtain more accurate and relevant results.
+In conclusion, Google advanced search operators are powerful tools that can help you to refine your search and obtain more accurate and relevant results.
 By mastering these Google advanced search techniques, you can save time, increase productivity, and uncover valuable information that might have been overlooked otherwise.

 With this comprehensive list of 42 Google advanced search operators, you now have valuable resources to help you take your search game to the next level.
 So go ahead and explore, experiment, and see what kind of insights and opportunities you can uncover with this google search functions list.